Owen Miller Player Props: Brewers vs. Angels

 Owen Miller At The Plate

-- Miller enters this game on a six-game hitting streak.
-Over the course of his last outings, he's hitting .267.
+- Miller will look to extend his seven-game hitting streak.
+He's batting .267 during his last games.

-- In nine of 14 games this season, Miller has picked up at least one hit, including one game with multiple hits.
+- Miller has had a base hit in 10 of 15 games this season, and multiple hits once.

-- In 14 games played this season, he has not gone deep.
+- In 15 games played this season, he has not hit a long ball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.